-One approach that could help avoid impacts of octopus catch limits on other fisheries would be to incorporate gear-specific mortality rate estimates into catch accounting for octopus.
+One approach that could help avoid the effects of octopus catch limits on other fisheries would be to incorporate gear-specific mortality rate estimates into catch accounting for octopus.
 Based on partial data from the observer program special project, catch mortality rates of octopus are substantially lower than 100%, especially for longline and pot gears.
 Including a gear-specific mortality factor would make the estimate of octopus "taken" more consistent with actual fishing mortality.
 Since the majority of octopus incidental catch is with gears that have low mortality rates, this could also avoid closure of groundfish fisheries due to octopus bycatch.
 While the numbers of octopus retained would still be controlled by the TAC, the low mortality rate of discarded octopus is unlikely to drive total catch to OFL.
-Studies to document octopus discard mortality rate have been initiated.
-We recommend consideration of this approach if future management is based on Tier 6 estimates.
+We recommend that studies to develop and document octopus discard mortality rate be continued.

-Other options being discussed by the plan teams include removing octopus from the fishery management plan entirely or placing the complex in an "Ecosystem Component" (EC) classification that does not require annual catch limits.
+Other options being discussed by the plan teams include removing octopus from the Fishery Management Plan entirely or placing the complex in an "Ecosystem Component" (EC) classification that does not require annual catch limits.
 It is not clear at this time how much marketing of incidental catch would be permissible under the EC classification.
 Both of these alternatives will need to be considered further as procedures under the new Magnuson-Stevens Act become better defined.
 In the case of octopus, industry opinions on the value of marketing incidental catch will need to be sought and included in these considerations.

 Because of the overall lack of biological data and the large uncertainty in abundance estimates, we do not recommend a directed fishery for octopus in federal waters at this time.
 We anticipate that octopus harvest in federal waters of the GOA will continue to be largely an issue of incidental catch in existing groundfish fisheries.
-We do expect the high market value of octopus to increase percent retention of octopus for market, especially in Pacific cod pot fisheries.
+We do expect the high value of octopus to increase the percentage of octopus retained for market, especially in Pacific cod pot fisheries.